This guide was designed to provide you with assistance in citing your sources when writing a paper.

 In scholarship associated with disciplines in the humanities, publication date is not as relevant in the context of reading.
 Therefore, the documentation style of the Modern Languages Association (MLA) leaves out the date when citing in the text.
 That information can be retrieved in the “works cited” list at the end of the document.

 Some disciplines, such as History and Religion, require comment on the sources or additional explanation.
 To expedite this need without disrupting the reading of the document, citations occur in the form of notes at the bottom of the page.
 These disciplines may use the Chicago Manual of Style (CMOS) or similar styles.
 Additionally, in these disciplines a Bibliography of all works consulted is helpful to the scholarly reader, as opposed to just a listing works cited in the document.

 After you click on the icon, several citations will appear in various styles.
-Identify which style you need to use.
+Scroll down to the style you need.
 Then, copy and paste the correct citation into your reference list.
 Be sure to verify that the citation is correct.